plinsy/hr-management/README.md

 ## 📝 License

 This project is created for demonstration purposes as part of a technical assessment.
-It showcases modern Vue.js development practices and serves as a foundation for real-world HR management applications.
+It showcases modern Vue.js development practices and serves as a foundation for real-world HR platforms with fluid, real-time workflows.

 ## 🙏 Acknowledgments